-TikTok is one of the most popular social media apps out there, and it’s quickly becoming a go-to platform for Christian leaders to reach younger audiences.
-But what should you know about TikTok for churches before diving into this app?
+TikTok is one of the most popular social media apps out there, and it’s quickly become a go-to platform for Christian leaders to reach younger audiences.
+But what do you need to know about TikTok for churches before diving into this app?

 This blog post will explore how church leaders can use TikTok to create an effective social media strategy that engages with their followers and promotes the gospel.

 - 3. Have Fun With Your TikTok Content